auroris/LocalSearchEngine/docs/introduction.md

 ## Document Handling & Text Extraction

-The engine processes files based on their actual **magic-byte signatures** rather than extension names, with one exception for Word documents (as `.docx` is technically a ZIP container, the extension is checked early to avoid downloading large unrelated archives).
+The engine processes files based on their **magic-byte signatures** rather than extension names, with one exception for Word documents (as `.docx` is technically a ZIP container, the extension is checked early to avoid downloading large unrelated archives).

 * **HTML**: Boilerplate elements like `nav`, `footer`, `script`, `style`, and header links are stripped.
 Page-controls (inputs/buttons) are ignored, but ASP.NET or Oracle APEX pages wrapped in giant forms are parsed correctly.
 * **PDFs**: Text is extracted utilizing `iText`, and metadata like document titles are extracted.